Daniel Haqiqatjou: Views and controversies

-In 2023, Haqiqatjou's invitation to several New York colleges sparked controversy among some of its Muslim students due to his controversial and alleged misogynistic opinions, namely his views on gender roles and women's education.
+In 2023, according to Middle East Eye, Haqiqatjou's invitation from MSA branches to several New York colleges sparked controversy among some of its Muslim students due to his controversial and allegedly misogynistic opinions, namely his views on gender roles and women's education.

-In March 2024, the Anti-Defamation League claimed Haqiqatjou has engaged in anti-Semitism, promoting terrorism, conspiracy theories, and pushing extremist, prejudiced, misogynistic, and anti-LGBTQ+ rhetoric.
+In March 2024, the Jerusalem Post described Haqiqatjou as promoting conspiracy theories, including about 911, and the Anti-Defamation League said he has engaged in antsemitism and has pushed conspiracy theories, extremist, prejudiced, misogynistic, and anti-LGBTQ+ rhetoric.